htmlbanjo/disco-courier/README.md

 - if stuck, refer to /lib/migration.ts for details on how entities and groups are managed.
 - if using the group with the `--output=db` flag, you'll need to generate a new schema using the sequelize-cli.

+#### Live / Exporation Option
+- use `npm run dev -- --output=read <rest-of-options>` if you want to use nodemon.
+Useful when making edits to the template system.

 #### Sequelize Option

 - after you've generated some seed files, you can do `npm run db:up` to populate the database of your choice.